Last Updated July 15, 2021

 The cooking method has 3 stages: slow cook, crust creation and rest.

 You don’t want to cook it all the way at this temp.
-Aim for an internal meat temperature of 110F degrees.
+Instead, aim for an internal meat temperature of 110F degrees.
 I recommend using a digital thermometer, like the ThermoWorks Smoke.
-It will alert you when your meat reaches 110F.
+It will alert you when your meat reaches 110F degrees.

 A 6-pound rib roast will take about 2 hours.